Lee Kong Chian: Education

-Lee also spearheaded free public library services for Singapore when he donated S$375,000 through the Lee Foundation to allow the Singapore Government to build the Old National Library building at Stamford Road.
-The Foundation had donated sums amounting to S$300 million to various causes with no conditions attached between 1952 and 1993.

 Later life

 Lee's work and generous contributions to education and society were recognised.
 He was conferred an honorary Doctor of Laws by the University of Malaya in 1958.
 In 1964, Malaysia's Yang di-Pertuan Agong (head of state), Putra of Perlis, awarded Lee the title Panglima Mangku Negara (PMN), hence Lee was known by the honorific Tan Sri.
 Prior to that, Lee had been made Dato' by the Sultans of Johor and Kelantan in 1957 and 1959 respectively.
-He became the chairman of OCBC Bank in 1938 and remained in that position until his death.
-In 1965, Lee was conferred another honorary degree, Doctor of Letters, by the University of Singapore in recognition of his services to the university and his contributions to arts and education.
+In 1965, Lee was conferred another honorary degree, Doctor of Letters, by the University of Singapore.

 Legacy

 Lee died in 1967 and is survived by three sons and three daughters.